eloicasamayor/myshop/README.md

 ),
 ```
 - **SlideTransition** allow us to animate the offset of a widget.
 We have to provide an Animation<Offset> object to the opacity attribute.

+- **FadeInImage()** wraps an image and provides a provisional image that is shown while the real image is loading, and then it fades to the image.
+It takes
+  - placeholder: an image provider (here we would use the local asset)
+  - image provider (here we would set the NetworkImage)

+- **Hero** wraps an image and is kept in a transition to a new screen and it animates to fit the new position and size in the new screen.
+We should wrap the two images in the 2 screens and also we have to provide a unique **tag** (the same in the 2) to tell flutter which images have to be connected in the transition.